FyDXVI/cloud-computing-api/README.md

 # Acknowledgments

 We would like to give special thanks to Louis SKRZYPCZAK for developing the CI/CD pipeline code.
 His contributions were essential in implementing the automated deployment process.
+We would also like to acknowledge his help throughout the development process in helping us on our blocking point.

 # Infrastructure and Continuous Deployment Project on Azure